 People throughout the ages have offered assistance – one way or other – to facilitate the awakening to nondual insight.

-Some facilitators have come across as being radical and uncompromising, seemingly without compassion; others have come across as loving, showing more apparent gestures of pleasing the apparent, questioning seeker.
+Some facilitators have come across as being radical and uncompromising, seemingly without compassion; others have come across as loving, showing more gestures of pleasing the apparent, questioning seeker.

 Guidance and exercises that promise to reveal more elevated states of awareness to the seeker – in an imagined future – are brushed aside.
 Still, for those who seek clarification and who desire realisation, their questions are perceived to have validity.
 Such seekers welcome assistance, if available, in anticipation that it may trigger genuine recognition of boundlessness.